aptivator/terraform-state-s3-module/README.md

 table.

-**NOTE:** The module is currently in a private repository and github access credentials for anderson-optimization account are necessary.
+**NOTE:** The module is currently in a private repository and github access credentials for `anderson-optimization` account are necessary.

+### Working with an Infrastructure Stack

 #### Saving State of an Infrastructure Stack